awsandy/gitlab-codecommit/README.md

 * Since all the resources are created using CloudFormation, it's easy to remove it. _(Note: by default it will also delete the AWS CodeCommit repository upon deletion if it was created by the stack)_
 * The user has minimal privilige.
 It's only allowed to push and pull from the target repository.
 Nothing more.
-* The user will not have any AWS Access keys. _(you can also import the IAM user to Isengard)_
+* The user will not have any AWS Access keys.

 ## Setup (~ 5 minutes)